For Priest Turned Professor, 'Holy Envy' Is Key To Appreciating World Religions

 I couldn't run on my assumptions or stereotypes — positive or negative — of other traditions.
 It was time to get down to the textbook, and to really learn more historically, politically, theologically, about the traditions I was teaching, because all of a sudden I was responsible.
 I held myself to the Golden Rule, which was 'teach these other traditions in the way I wish they would teach mine.'
 In other words, with respect, with some degree of honor about the best and not just the worst.

-On if she was concerned about shaking the faith of her students
+On whether she was concerned about shaking the faith of her students

 I think that education does that — whatever the subject matter.
 So yes, I did feel as if in the field of religion I was in the business of making misfits, better educated, more thoughtful misfits, who would never fit quite the same way in their faith communities, their families.
 Then I started talking to colleagues in other fields and they said, 'Yeah, that's what we do at college, is people grow and change and don't fit where they used to.'
 So I embraced that as part of my job.